Poland: Top court ruling against EU law comes into force | DW | 12.10.2021

 The Constitutional Court ruled last week that parts of EU law were "incompatible" with the Polish constitution — giving national law primacy and undermining a key tenet of EU law.

-The ruling has been heavily criticized by Brussels, which has shared a strained relationship with Warsaw since the right-wing populist Law and Justice (PiS) party came to power in 2015.
+The ruling has been heavily criticized by Brussels, which has hadd a strained relationship with Warsaw since the right-wing populist Law and Justice (PiS) party came to power in 2015.

 "It has to clear: You are a member of a club, you have to abide by the rules of the club.
 And the most important rule of the club is that the European law is over national law," the EU's top diplomat, Josep Borrell, told Reuters.
 He added that the bloc would respond to the ruling with "a firm answer."